CQCL/pytket-docs/manual/manual_circuit.rst

     render_circuit_jupyter(p_box.get_circuit())

-Multiplexors, State Preperation Boxes and :py:class:`ToffoliBox`
+Multiplexors, State Preperation Boxes and :py:class:`~pytket.circuit.ToffoliBox`
 ================================================================

 In the context of quantum circuits a multiplexor is type of generalised multicontrolled gate.
 Multiplexors grant us the flexibility to specify different operations on target qubits for different control states.